Bake or Boil Sweet Potatoes for Casserole?

 Choose Baking If:

-• You prefer a creamy texture that retains some structure.
+• You would prefer a soft texture with a little structure.

-• You have the time to bake them in the oven.
+• There is time to bake these by baking them in the oven.

 Choose Boiling If: